tyreecepaul/transformer-from-scratch/README.md

 \mathbf{P} \in \mathbb{R}^{n \times d_{\text{model}}}
 $$

 are fixed, deterministic vectors added to the input embeddings to provide information about token order.
-For a token at position \( pos \), the positional encoding components are given by the two equations:
+For a token at position $pos$, the positional encoding components are given by the two equations:

 $$
 PE(pos, 2i) = \sin \left( \frac{pos}{10000^{\frac{2i}{d_{\text{model}}}}} \right)